Skip to main content

 • Destination.
 Downstream integration that allows you to send your data to external tools or message customers (e.g., Sendgrid for sending emails).

-• List.A group of users or accounts that can be filtered and grouped in a customized table view.
+• Users/Accounts.A group of users or accounts that can be filtered and grouped in a customized table view.

 • Dashboard.
 An analytics board that allows you to view all your most important metrics at a glance.